 Sixteen-year-old Aza never intended to pursue the mystery of fugitive billionaire Russell Picket, but there’s a hundred-thousand-dollar reward at stake and her Best and Most Fearless Friend, Daisy, is eager to investigate.
 So together, they navigate the short distance and broad divides that separate them from Russell Picket’s son, Davis.
 Aza is trying.
 She is… Continue reading Turtles All the Way Down

 One cold night, in a most unlikely corner of Chicago, two strangers cross paths.
 Two teens with the same name, running in two very different circles, suddenly find their lives going in new and unexpected directions, culminating in heroic turns-of-heart and the most epic musical ever to grace the high school stage.

+If you want to check out my book review, click here.
 Hands down, I loved this movie.
 Cara Delevigne was an amazing Margo.
 Q’s road trip with Ben, Radar, Lacey (and Angela) was hilarious.
 And Ansel Elgort’s appearance as the gas station clerk?
 Perfect.
 That made the movie for me.
 They did change the ending, … Continue reading Paper Towns: The Movie

 Quentin Jacobsen has spent a lifetime loving the magnificently adventurous Margo Roth Spiegelman from afar.
 So when she cracks open a window and crawls into his life – dressed like a ninja and summoning him for an ingenious campaign of revenge – he follows.
 After their all-nighter ends, and a new day breaks, Q arrives… Continue reading Paper Towns